openstax/vscode-h5p/README.md

 - Create H5P content using preinstalled H5P libraries
 - Edit H5P content
 - Download the H5P content as a zip file
+- Extract and display the H5P content in the editor

 ## Requirements

 - VSCode
 - NodeJS

+## TODO
+  - [ ] On save, zip the content and save it to the workspace or specified location
+  - [ ] Add command to open the manager
+  - [ ] Contextual menu option for h5p files
+  - [ ] Add tests
+  - [ ] CI/CD

 ## Author